-Hamby worked as an unpaid audio-visual intern for The City of Frederick’s public access cable channel, Channel 99, in 2013.
+Hamby worked as an unpaid audio-visual volunteer for The City of Frederick’s public access cable channel, Channel 99, in 2013.
 He was honored by the Mayor and city Aldermen for his work on a September 11th video tribute piece for the city’s September 11th remembrance ceremony that same year.

 In January 2014, Hamby wrote an article for The Woodsboro Times (now known as the Woodsboro-Walkersville Times), on how the town’s bank building doubled as a movie theater for nearly 40 years.
 He was praised by his friends and colleagues for his article.

 He decided to share his passion of classic film by creating a blog, titled “Chris Hamby Presents: At The Matinee.”
-His blog has won praise, including a mention from the DVD/Blu-Ray review site, “The Digital Bits.”
+His previous Blogger blog has won praise, including a mention from the DVD/Blu-Ray review site, “The Digital Bits.”

 Hamby returned to college in fall 2014, by attending Hood College.
 He completed his studies in Dec.
 2016 and graduated from Hood with a bachelor’s degree in Communications (with a concentration in Digital Media) in May 2017.

-During his final semester at Hood College, Hamby had his own live weekly afternoon radio program on Hood’s exclusive online radio station (Blazer Radio), titled “Yours Truly, Chris Hamby.”
+During his final semester at Hood, Hamby had his own live weekly afternoon radio program on Hood’s exclusive online radio station (Blazer Radio), titled “Yours Truly, Chris Hamby.”
 His show consisted of groovy tunes, fun facts about classic/cult film (along with a weekly “Svengoolie” song) and interesting conversation.
 His show lasted for two seasons on Blazer Radio (the first season lasted from Sept.-Dec 2016 and the final season lasted from Feb.-May 2017).

 Hamby avidly watches his favorite classic/cult films and TV shows, enjoys sightseeing, visiting National Parks, reading interesting humorous books, collecting coins and hanging out with friends (whenever his schedule is not filled with tedious work).